ropensci/plater/inst/doc/plater-basics.md

 #> 5   A05      17
 #> 6   A06       2

-meta <- system.file("extdata", "example-2-part-B.csv", package = "plateR")
+meta <- system.file("extdata", "example-2-part-B.csv", package = "plater")
 data2 <- add_plate(
       data = data2,               # data frame to add to
       file = meta,                # full path to the .csv file